 In addition to certain books being easier to understand through audio, sometimes it’s just more delightful to hear a book aloud because of the particular emphasis, humor, or joy that a narrator brings to the story.
 The recent crop of celebrity-read classics is proof of this, not to mention the actors, comedians, and authors who narrate their own books.
 Who doesn’t want to hear Amy Poehler read her own hilarious and inspiring audiobook, Yes Please, or Reese Witherspoon narrating Go Set a Watchman?
 And if the purpose of reading is to spread the joy of shared stories, then we like to believe that any format that amplifies that joy counts as reading.

-So do audiobooks count as reading?
-It’s a ‘yes’ in our book!
-But if you’re not fully convinced yet, read author James Tate Hill’s fascinating and moving piece on Literary Hub.
+With healthy eyes and no restrictions on reading, we often take for granted the ability to read words on a page.
+For those who are blind, visually impaired, or simply don’t have the ability to read, audiobooks are a wonderful alternative that make books universally accessible.
+Author James Tate Hill shares a personal anecdote that speaks to the profound impact of the listening format.
 Hill became legally blind as a teenager, and audiobooks have been profoundly meaningful to him as a reader, student, and writer.
 When pondering his experience of hearing stories and wondering if audiobooks count as reading, he writes: “Sooner or later, the voice in my ears ceases to be a voice.
 It becomes the words, the words become sentences, and the sentences become the story.
 At some point, the voice in my ears merges with my own voice the way the words on a page once became my own inner voice when I still read print.”